Real Estate Witch

 FSBO vs. realtor | FSBO costs | Commission fees | Home prep costs | Moving expenses | Concession costs | Closing costs

-The cost to sell an average house by owner is $26,514.
+The average cost to sell a house without a realtor - also known as for sale by owner (FSBO) - is $26,514.
 Selling a home by owner typically runs about 7.5% of the sale price.

-If you’re considering selling FSBO, check out our friends at Clever Real Estate.
-Clever eliminates all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.
+Considering selling FSBO?
+Real Estate Witch eliminates all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.

-💰 Find out how much you can save with Clever 💰
+💰 Find out how much you can save 💰

 The estimated costs listed in this article were informed by HomeAdvisor’s True Cost Guides and supplemental pricing research.
 All expenses were calculated assuming a 2,300-square-foot home valued at $347,500 (the average home size and value in August 2021).